5 Technology Mistakes Small Businesses Make and How You Can Avoid Them

 It’s impossible to overstate the importance of small businesses.
 Small businesses support local economies across the county.
 From job creation to generating revenue, small businesses are invaluable.
 But the problem is, small businesses typically focus energy, time and resources on running their businesses and don’t have the time or energy to monitor their daily technology needs, changes innovations and threats.
 This can lead to a variety of problems for any organization, no matter the size.

-Here are the top 5 mistakes we see being made by small businesses and our advice on how to avoid them.
+Top 5 mistakes we see being made by small businesses and our advice on how to avoid them.

 Mistake 1: Weak Tech Support